noinarisak/okta-terraform-demo/README.md

 # Initialize
 terraform init

-# What will happen
+# What will happen.
+NOTE: '-lock=false' is only for demo.
+Remote state and Locking is recommended for resources.
-terraform plan
+terraform plan -var-file=okta.tfvars -out=okta.tfpan -lock=false

 # Make it happen
-terraform apply
+terraform apply okta.tfplan

 # Go and review your Okta org
 ...